SAP-samples/teched2023-AD162/exercises/ex3/README.md

     }
     ```

-13. Drag and drop a **Simple Property** Form cell control onto the `Ìncident_Edit.page` area.
+13. Drag and drop a **Simple Property** Form cell control onto the `Incident_Edit.page` area.
 This allows a technician to manually input or scan the ID of the defective device.

     ![MDK](images/3.1.13.gif)